Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • USB-C doesn't support DisplayPort Alt Mode.

 The Dell AW3225QF is fantastic for content creation.
 It has remarkable accuracy in its sRGB picture mode, so you don't need to calibrate it, and it displays a wide range of vivid colors.
-Its high 4k resolution displays crisp images, but its slightly curved screen may take some time to get used to if you've never used a curved display before.
-It also has okay SDR brightness, and while it doesn't get bright enough to fight bright glare, it's still fine with a few lights around and has incredible reflection handling.
+The high 4k resolution displays crisp images, but its slightly curved screen may take some time to get used to if you've never used a curved display before.
+It also has okay SDR brightness, though it doesn't get bright enough to fight bright glare and has just adequate reflection handling.
 It has some downsides, though, as OLEDs like this are prone to burn-in with constant exposure to the same static elements over time.

 Pros